nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 A full run for over 700 species in the tree is a huge load for HPCC right now.
 The HybPiper step is fast but the alignment and tree construction is super slow.
 I manually checked some trees and find out that the prediction is not bad for our current data.
 However, I need to change some code for the later work in the python script because the current reference naming system is different from previous 70 species panel.

+I submitted the data2, gard10, and corn20 with new fresh full genes runs.
+I want to see if the pipeline workable with tons of data.
+I know there will be some codes required to be modified to fit the new reference naming systems but I will do it later.
+The idea now is to run it and compare the power of one species to be identified in the pool.